 For the longest time now I have been making fresh pasta in my kitchen.
 A few years ago my husband and kids bought me a Kitchenaid mixer for Christmas, and since then, I have been experimenting and creating beautiful food with it –including fresh pasta!

-Since making fresh pasta can be a laborous job, I decided to try and see if I could make a large batch of it and then dry it and store it for use later.
+Since making fresh pasta can be a laborious job, I decided to try and see if I could make a large batch of it and then dry and store fresh pasta to use at a later date.

 Here are the tips I learned along the way and the do's and don'ts if you love making fresh pasta as well.